Skip to content

 Is Centella comedogenic?

-Formulation matters: Can Centella cause clogged pores?
+Formulation matters: can Centella cause clogged pores?

 Optimal concentration and smart combinations